 The risk of fire danger from the proposed project would be related to the combustion of native materials due to smoking, refueling, and operating vehicles and other equipment off roadways.
 Welding during construction of towers or support structures could result in the combustion of native materials close to the welding site.
-Brushing activities for vegetation control and removal during construction could result in fire.
+Brushing activities for vegetation control and removal during construction could result in fire.present a fire hazard if the vegetation debris is not removed from areas of welding.
 Electrical arcing from power lines could create a fire hazard.
 Fire hazards from high voltage transmission lines are greatly reduced through the use of taller structures and wider ROWs.